hl7ch/ig-release/readme.md

 git clone https://github.com/hl7ch/hl7ch.github.io.git
 ```

-8. Download the latest version of the [IG Publisher](https://github.com/HL7/fhir-ig-publisher/releases) on a fresh clone with the publisher flag (in the ig-release folder):
+8. Download the latest version of the [IG Publisher](https://github.com/HL7/fhir-ig-publisher/releases) on a fresh clone with the publisher flag (in the ig-release folder).
+(Delete first the last one from an earlier publication if you have one.):

 ```
 cd ..
 wget https://github.com/HL7/fhir-ig-publisher/releases/latest/download/publisher.jar -o publisher.jar
 ```

-9. Run the IG Publisher assuming that your IG is on the same directory level as this project:
+9. Run the IG Publisher assuming that your IG is on the same directory level as this project (this step uses the output folder from the IG ch-xyz, make sure that is up to date):

 ```
 ./publish.sh [ch-xyz]